 A guidance note has been added to the Documents section of this page explaining in more detail how the CIL process will work, including what CIL information will need to be submitted with planning applications and before commencement.
 A wide range of ‘Frequently Asked Questions’ can be viewed at the end of the page.
 It contains links to all the CIL Forms, including the ‘Assumption of Liability Notice’ which the Council must receive before you commence your development.

-The CIL will be charged per square metre on most new buildings, based on their use and location.
-Once adopted it will replace the current tariff based system of planning obligations (Section 106 Agreements).
+The CIL will be charged per square metre on many new buildings, based on their use and location.
+It will replace the current tariff based system of planning obligations (Section 106 Agreements).
 S106s will continue to cover on-site measures that are needed to make a specific development acceptable, such as access works, drainage management, and greenspace.
 Provision of affordable housing will also continue as previously.

-Charges have to be based on viability.
+The charges are based on viability and have been approved by an independent Examiner and by Full Council.
 The Council has to ensure that there is an appropriate balance between the rates being high enough to help fund infrastructure, and not harming the economic viability of development as a whole across Leeds.
-In order to decide the rates for the CIL, the Council has produced an evidence base including an Economic Viability Study (by consultants GVA).